ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

-I think it may help to make an analogy: Many enterprises have CI/CD setups, and there is a model that often emerges where a central group of folks maintain a centralized pool of build agents, but various engineering teams are still empowered to deploy their own build agents in a distributed fashion which they can customize of to meet their needs.
+I think it may help to make an analogy: Many enterprises have CI/CD setups, and there is a model that often emerges where a central group of folks maintain a centralized pool of build agents, but various engineering teams are still empowered to deploy their own build agents in a distributed fashion which they can customize to meet their needs.

 There are likely other services beyond CI/CD that fall into this pattern, but the reason I try to draw this analogy is that a shared central pool of build agents and distributed pools of build agents run by discrete teams is a similar type